larbear/tau2/README.md

 [![Build Status](https://travis-ci.com/theyak/tau2.svg?branch=master)](https://travis-ci.com/theyak/tau2)
 [![codecov.io](https://codecov.io/github/theyak/tau2/coverage.svg?branch=master)](https://codecov.io/github/theyak/tau2?branch=master)

-This is a very minimal start to PHP 7 conversion of my standard library that I use with my own PHP projects.
+This is a very minimal start to PHP 7 conversion of my "keep it simple" library that I use with my own PHP projects.
 My goal was not to actually re-write a library of functions that no one uses, but rather to learn about all the PHP tooling that has come around since the original package was created.
 Some of my goals